-Public Works has an aggressive program to improve infrastructure within the unincorporated areas of the County of San Diego.
+Public Works has a comprehensive program for improving infrastructure within the unincorporated areas of the County of San Diego.
 The Capital Improvement Program consists of improvements to roads and bridges; facilities at the eight County-owned and operated airports and airstrips; flood control facilities in unincorporated developed areas; and wastewater facilities owned and operated by the County.
-These services keep our roads and related infrastructure up to date to promote safe, viable and livable communities and make it easier for residents to lead healthy lives.
+These improvements keep our roads and essential infrastructure up to date to promote safe, viable and livable communities and enhance healthy living for County residents.

-The Capital Improvement Program Project Development Section consists of a project management team, team leaders, design engineers and a contracts group.
+The Capital Improvement Program Project Development Section consists of project management teams, team leaders, design engineers, utility and right of way coordinators, and a contract administration group.

 If you have questions or need additional information, please direct your requests to the following address: